‘Artificial Intelligence’ Has Become Meaningless

 Isbell’s second feature of true AI: what it learns to do should be interesting enough that it takes humans some effort to learn.
 It’s a distinction that separates artificial intelligence from mere computational automation.
 A robot that replaces human workers to assemble automobiles isn’t an artificial intelligence, so much as machine programmed to automate repetitive work.
 For Isbell, “true” AI requires that the computer program or machine exhibit self-governance, surprise, and novelty.

 Griping about AI’s deflated aspirations might seem unimportant.
 If sensor-driven, data-backed machine learning systems are poised to grow, perhaps people would do well to track the evolution of those technologies.
 But previous experience suggests that computation’s ascendency demands scrutiny.
 I’ve previously argued that the word “algorithm” has become a cultural fetish, the secular, technical equivalent of invoking God.
 To use the term indiscriminately exalts ordinary—and flawed—software services as false idols.
 AI is no different.
-As the bot author Allison Parish puts it, “whenever someone says ‘AI’ what they're really talking about is ‘a computer program someone wrote.’”
+As the bot author Allison Parrish puts it, “whenever someone says ‘AI’ what they're really talking about is ‘a computer program someone wrote.’”

 Writing at the MIT Technology Review, the Stanford computer scientist Jerry Kaplan makes a similar argument: AI is a fable “cobbled together from a grab bag of disparate tools and techniques.”
 The AI research community seems to agree, calling their discipline “fragmented and largely uncoordinated.”
 Given the incoherence of AI in practice, Kaplan suggests “anthropic computing” as an alternative—programs meant to behave like or interact with human beings.
 For Kaplan, the mythical nature of AI, including the baggage of its adoption in novels, film, and television, makes the term a bogeyman to abandon more than a future to desire.